mloporchio/MultiTokenAnalysis/README.md

 Graphs are imported and managed using the igraph and WebGraph libraries.
 The currently supported graph models are:

-1) Weighted directed graph:
+1) **Token Transfer Graph**, i.e., a weighted directed graph where:
     - each node represents an Ethereum address;
     - each edge (u, v) represents all transfers from address u to address v.
-    - each edge is labelled with:
+    - each edge is labeled with:
         - the total number of transfers;
         - the number of unique tokens transferred;
-        - the total amount of tokens transferred.

-2) Unweighted undirected graph:
-    - A node represents an Ethereum address;
-    - There is an edge (u, v) if there exists a transfer between u and v (either u -> v or v -> u).